 First part of the comedian's often funny, often poignant, description of the second world war.
 Includes details of the time he spent stationed in Bexhill-on-Sea.

-For help finding out what your relatives did wartime, try our suggested reading on family history.
+For help finding out what your relatives did in wartime, try our advice on researching your family history.

 WWII resources at the Record Office

 There is a wealth of original Second World War material at East Sussex Record Office, including: